Tate's Hell State Forest: Restoration

-Since its acquisition by the State of Florida Department of Forestry in 1994, 12 restoration projects have been undertaken to restore some of the natural drainage and natural communities.
+Since its acquisition by the State of Florida Department of Agriculture and Consumer Services in 1994, 12 restoration projects have been undertaken to restore some of the natural drainage and natural communities.
 These projects include removal or planting of some road beds, restoring natural water flow, and alteration of planted species.
 As of 2007, eight of the 12 projects had been completed at a cost of $1.446 million and affecting 39070 acre of the State Forest.
 It will however, take a much longer time for the forest to return to a more natural state.
-The Florida Department of Forestry and North West Florida Water Management District continue to study and plan for future restoration of the Forest.
+The Florida Department of Agriculture and Consumer Services and North West Florida Water Management District continue to study and plan for future restoration of the Forest.

 Animals and plant life

 Many endangered or threatened animals live in Tate's Hell State Forest, including the gopher tortoise and red-cockaded woodpecker.
 Some rare plant species living in the forest include thick-leaved water-willow (Justicia crassifolia), white birds-in-a-nest (Macbridea alba), Florida bear grass (Nolina atopocarpa), Chapman's butterwort (Pinguicula planifolia), and small-flowered meadow beauty (Rhexia parviflora).
 Common animals such as alligators and wild cats are found in the area as well.